HOME: Hopkins Overnight Multicultural Experience

-Due to limited space, this is a selective program.
 Each year, we aim to bring to campus a diverse group of students from different backgrounds and experiences.
+Due to limited space, this is a selective program and we cannot admit all of the qualified applicants who wish to attend.
 Participation in HOME is not an indication of any admissions decision and your application to Johns Hopkins will not be negatively impacted if you are unable to attend HOME.
 Don’t hesitate to contact us at the email address noted above if you have any questions.

 Please do not make travel arrangements for the program until you have been contacted about your application status.

 Students attending the HOME program are invited to stay overnight in a residence hall room with a current Johns Hopkins student host for the duration of the program.
 If you have any special requirements, please let us know on your registration form.
-If your parents would like to visit the campus during your stay for the HOME program, they will need to arrange their own accommodations (see Information for Parents below).
+If parents would like to visit campus or Baltimore and are staying overnight while students are attending HOME, they must arrange their own accommodations (see Information for Parents below).